 - When robocallers ask for your credit card number, give them the virtual card number

-- DoNotPay will gather all the details about the scammers needed to file a complaint against them and make them pay for what they did to you
+- DoNotPay will gather all the details about the scammers needed to file a complaint against them

 How Does Robo Revenge Work?

 It doesn’t take much to activate Robo Revenge and get the job done.
 The process behind this solution is also rather simple.
 You only need to be familiar with a few crucial points to fully understand why our Robo Revenge option is the most efficient solution against robocall scammers.
 Here’s what you need to know:

 - Our free virtual credit card is not linked to a real credit card number.
 That way, you can be sure that your actual card info is safe and scammers cannot access your funds